-Monit is a free open source utility for managing and monitoring, processes, programs, files, directories and filesystems on a UNIX system.
+Monit is an open source utility for managing and monitoring, processes, programs, files, directories and filesystems on a UNIX system.
 Monit conducts automatic maintenance and repair and can execute meaningful causal actions in error situations.

 What Monit can do